Welcome to SQLiteWrappers, a set of C++ classes to encapsulate SQLite v3. The

 - Automatic and optional resource de-allocation of all SQLite resource types

 - Classes have no external dependencies on other libraries such as ATL or

-easily map your existing C style SQLite code to C++ without many changes.
+map your existing C style SQLite code to C++ without many changes.
+All errors

-All errors are still indicated using return values from methods as opposed
+are still indicated using return values from methods as opposed to using exceptions.

-to using exceptions.
-Another reason this approach makes sense is that it is
+Another reason this approach makes sense is that it is difficult to distinguish

 - Provides STL iterator access to the returned rowset.
 The class returned

 from CStatement::ExecRowset is SQLite3::CRowset which provides an input STL